Business Meetings and Committees

-Volunteer committees are a good way for members to connect with other business people, find out more about local issues, and enhance the quality of life of our community.
+Business Meetings and Volunteer Committees are a great way for members to connect with other business people, find out more about local issues, and enhance the quality of life of our community.
 Members in good standing are encouraged to participate.
+These meetings are currently held online via Zoom.

 The Ambassadors Committee is a working committee that aids staff in the development of effective acquisition and retention programs designed to educate local businesses about the programs and services available through the South County Chambers of Commerce.
 Ambassadors concentrate on the retention of existing and development of new members through an awareness program emphasizing personal contacts by Ambassadors.
 Ambassadors welcome new Chamber members, act as hosts at key Chamber events and facilitate interaction between members at Chamber functions.